 No matter how well you know your colleagues, there’s always going to be a few fun facts they keep in their back pocket.
-Have your teams submit their back-pocket skills, interests or experiences to someone on your HR team.
+Have your virtual team members submit their random skills, interests or experiences to someone on your HR team.
 Then challenge your team to guess which individual matches each fact.
-You can even make a competition out of it to see who can guess the most correct, or you can turn them into storytelling so employees can expand on their fact.
+You can even make a competition out of it to see who can guess the most correct, or you can turn them into storytelling so employees can expand on their facts.

 Pictures really are worth a thousand words, and there’s a number of different directions you can go with photo sharing.
 You can encourage people to share pictures of their favorite memories, travels, closest friends, loved ones, pets or remote office setup.

-There are a number of digital map apps out there that you can use to drop pins on different places on the earth.
+There are a number of digital map apps out there that you can use to drop pins on different locations.
 If you have a largely remote team, you can create a map of where everyone lives.
 If most of your team stems from the same city, create a map of birthplaces, favorite places to visit or places people want to travel.
-This can be a great way to have visual representation of your team’s global spread.
+This can be a great way to have a visual representation of your virtual team’s global spread.

 Sure, you know the sales team sells your products and services, but what’s the difference between an account manager and an account executive?
 Your development team’s been hyping about a new project they’re about to roll out, but who works on what?
 When you’re in the weeds on your own work, it can be challenging to know how everyone else contributes to the success of your company.
 Host a chat where a specific team shares exactly what they do and how each individual’s job varies.